1. Evidence of a personally signed and dated informed consent document (ICD) indicating

 to study entry and/or during study participation.

-6. Previous vaccination with any licensed or investigational RSV vaccine, or planned
+4. Previous vaccination with any licensed or investigational RSV vaccine before

-receipt throughout the study of nonstudy RSV vaccine.
+enrollment into the study, or planned receipt throughout the study of nonstudy RSV

-8. Immunocompromised subjects with known or suspected immunodeficiency, as determined by
+7. Subjects with known or suspected immunodeficiency, as determined by history and/or

 agents or systemic corticosteroids, eg, for cancer or an autoimmune disease, or